FH-Inway/d365fo.tools.wikirepo/Work-with-tables-and-fields.md

 ```
 *You only have the TableId: 10347 on your hands and you can't remember all fields that is part of that table*
 ```
-Get-D365TableField -TableName Custtable
+Get-D365TableField -TableName CustTable
 #OR
-Get-D365TableField -TableName Custtable -IncludeTableDetails | Format-Table
+Get-D365TableField -TableName CustTable -IncludeTableDetails | Format-Table
 ```
 *You only have the "CustTable" on your hands and you can't remember all fields that is part of that table*

-**You want to see a specific field for custtable, either by TableId or TableName, and either by FieldId or FieldName**
+**You want to see a specific field for CustTable, either by TableId or TableName, and either by FieldId or FieldName**
 ```
 Get-D365TableField -TableId 10347 -FieldId 175
 #OR